Contagious Joy Now

 We have found that local florists or grocery stores will happily donate flowers for your performance.

-Give an Invitation to Receive Jesus as Lord
+Invitation to Receive Jesus as Lord

 Mingle and Dance